uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.8.4 =
+* Fix when inviting existing users to a blog in multisite and setting a role with a display name that doesn't match the role name.
+Props @julienlusson for finding the bug!

 = 2.8.3 =
 * Fix for using wp-cli to activate the plugin (broke in 2.8.0).
 Props @timkite for the discovery!
 * Fix for network-activating authorizer via wp-cli.